Disease control as an optimization problem: Introduction

 \section{Introduction}

-At the time of writing, the COVID-19 pandemic had already caused more than half a million deaths worldwide; at the time of re-writing, some weeks later, this number was approaching one million.
+The COVID-19 pandemic has already caused over four million deaths worldwide.
 The effects of the virus have been widespread and substantial, from the collapse of healthcare systems \cite{un_framework,yemen,salvador} to the enforcement of isolation and quarantine.
 In the case of Nepal, the national lockdown lasted for $120$ days uninterrupted \cite{kathmandu}.

 In these circumstances, identifying reliable and effective disease control policies is of utmost importance.
 Here by ``policy'' we mean a deliberate intervention intended to mitigate the effects of a disease as it runs its course.
-In much of the mathematical literature on epidemiology, the process of generating a policy is as follows \cite{book}: (1) based on their intuition, expert epidemiologists propose a number of suitable policies to control the disease; (2) the impact on the population of each of the considered policies is assessed through dynamical models of disease spread; (3) the outcomes of all policies are compared and a decision is taken as to which one is deemed to be the best.
+In much of the mathematical literature on epidemiology, the process of generating a policy is as follows \cite{book}: (1) based on expert intuition, a number of suitable policies to control the disease are proposed; (2) the impact on the population of each of the considered policies is assessed through dynamical models of disease spread; (3) the outcomes of all policies are compared and a decision is taken as to which one is deemed to be the best.

-This three-step process has two disadvantages.
-First of all, the class of policies devised by an expert could well be suboptimal, since the optimal policy (under some figure of merit) could be extremely complicated and counter-intuitive.
-Second, the method requires one to numerically simulate each policy.
-Given the exponential growth of the number of policies in the number of control parameters, the number of policies considered may be on the order of billions; hence, this strategy is not guaranteed to identify the optimal disease control policy in time to enforce it.
+The main advantage of this three-step process is that the final recommended policy is comprehensible, i.e., it can be interpreted and explained.
+Moreover, for simple on/off policies, one can sometimes derive analytic results \cite{analytic_discrete}.
+The process has, nonetheless, two disadvantages.
+First of all, the class of policies devised by an human could well be suboptimal, since the optimal policy (under some figure of merit) could be extremely complicated and counter-intuitive.
+Second, the method generally requires one to numerically simulate each policy, and so is inapplicable when the considered class of policies depends on many control parameters: due to the exponentially large number of conceivable policies, by the time one finds the optimal disease control policy, it would be too late to enforce it.